 “He could have been stopped back then,” Boyce told CNN’s “New Day” on Wednesday.
 “They could have all been spared from this pain. … There’s not enough words to describe how it makes me feel, knowing it could have been prevented.”

 Michigan State maintains no official believed Nassar committed sexual abuse until newspapers began reporting on the allegations during the summer of 2016.
-Any suggestion that the university engaged in a cover-up is "simply false," it said in a statement.
+Any suggestion that the university engaged in a cover-up is “simply false,” an MSU statement asserted last week.

-Simon has expressed support for the women who've spoken out against Nassar but said she has no plans to step down from the position she has held since January 2005.
-Nassar was a university sports physician from 1997 to 2016.
+Simon has expressed support for the women who have spoken out against Nassar, but said she has no plans to step down from the position she has held since January 2005.

 Michigan State faculty members have called for an emergency meeting of the Faculty Senate for a vote of no confidence in Simon, according to Robert Laduca Jr. of the Michigan State academic governance steering committee.

 MSU’s steering committee will ask Academic Congress, which includes 2,200 faculty members, whether it supports having the Faculty Senate take a no-confidence vote in Simon, according to Laduca.